6plosive/portfolio/content/posts/rcr-writeup/Note-service.md

 ## Note-Service

 ### 🫣 Observation
-We see a very simple flask website with upload and download function.
-When you upload a file on the website, it will save the file and change the title as the base64 of the first 50 bytes.
-Meaning if I uploaded a file named `abc.txt` with content ```abcdefg```, the file will be saved as ```YWJjZGVmZw==``` as the tite, with the content as ```abcdefg```.
+We see a very simple flask website with file upload and download function.
+When you upload a file on the website, it will save the file and change the file name as the base64 of the content's first 50 bytes.
+Meaning if I uploaded a file named `abc.txt` with content ```abcdefg```, the file will be saved as ```YWJjZGVmZw==``` as the file name, with the content as ```abcdefg```.

 Observation 1: If the file is not uploaded before, you cannot retrieve the file.
-Also, if the file already existed on the server, the file would not be uploaded and the original file will be retained in the server.
-For example, if a file named ```flag.txt``` is already on the server, retrieving ```flag.txt``` will return an error as the file was not uploaded.
+Also, if the file already existed on the server, the uploaded file will not replace the original file.

 But why does these matter?
 Let's check out a snippet of the backend for the upload file and see where the vulnerability lies,
 ```python